sebastianspicker/relution-policy-workbench/README.md

 A working tree for relution-policy-workbench with an evolving implementation history.

 ## Overview
-relution-policy-workbench records the stable project shape and the work still worth checking.
+relution-policy-workbench keeps setup, verification, and known limitations in one place.

 ## Status
-Lifecycle stage: exploration.
-The useful early notes have been carried forward.
+Lifecycle stage: core-build-out.
+Earlier setup detail now lives in maintained guidance.

 ## Development
 - Aligned local and CI checks for docker.

 ## Usage
-- Made the typescript assumptions easier to check later.
+- Merged scattered python guidance into the docs.

-- The document now favors checked behavior over exploratory notes.
+- Earlier scratch detail is now represented in maintained sections.

 ## Current Focus
 Use the next review to check behavior before adding surface area.